 According to the bargaining agreement between the University of Washington and UAW Local 4121, you are entitled to limited paid leave each academic year.
 Please note that absences in excess of your leave as outlined in the union contract may result in unpaid leave.
 You may read more here:

-New TAs are required to attend the Autumn orientation prior to the beginning of classes.
+New instructors are required to attend the Autumn orientation prior to the beginning of classes.

 2. ENGLISH 567